Latex Allergies and Latex Mattresses: What You Need to Know

 Natural latex is hypoallergenic and resistant to mold and dust mites.
 That means a latex mattress is a good option for anyone with allergies.

 But what if you're allergic to latex itself?
 In most cases, you should be able to sleep on a latex mattress without any issues.

 - Your skin is never in direct contact with the latex in a mattress.
 Most allergic reactions result from the skin coming into direct contact with latex, something that doesn't typically happen with a latex mattress.
-Zenhaven, for instance, has a layer of organic New Zealand wool and an organic cotton cover in between the sleeper and the latex itself.
+Our Zenhaven mattress, for instance, has a layer of organic New Zealand wool and an organic cotton cover in between the sleeper and the latex itself.

 What's more, there has never been a registered complaint with the FDA about the latex foam used in mattresses.

 Try Our Latex Mattress for a Cool, Comfortable Night's Sleep